keithyw/kyw_rpg/docs/CHARACTER_CREATION_FLOW.md

 - There should be one additional roll for multiclassing.
 However, that system needs to be fleshed out further before figuring out what this number will be.
 The idea will be similar to the old Wizard's Crown game where one of the stats can determine the number of classes a character can multiclass into.
 But some subclasses will have higher number of points to prevent overly powerful single characters.

+### Skills Screen

+After selecting the character class and assigning attributes, the player will be taken to the skills screen.
+There are two types of skills: combat and noncombat.
+The list of available skills are derived from the combat_skills.json and noncombat_skills.json files.

+At this time, the races.json file needs to be updated to show which skills can be used.
+But for the classes.json file, the way the combat and noncombat skills are made available to a character is through an inheritance mechanism.

+At the broadest level, the archetype contains the base skills for subclasses.
+The "prohibited_combat_skills" array will deduct the available combat skills.
+Classes and specializations will inherit the skills and noncombat skills from the archetype but can override those values.
+For instance, the fighter archetype allows all combat skills except wands.
+But a kensai specializtaion, lists ranged, leather, chain, plate and shield as prohibited which prevents the class from using most armor.

+When a user enters the skills screen, they should see the list of available skills as well as points assigned to those skills.
+There might be default skills from the class, race with a default amount of points assigned.
+The base number of points that a player can spend at this stage is 5 for combat and 5 for noncombat skills.
+Default skills will not deduct from the starting point value and be treated as a bonus.